 Module cap (Maximum number of students): N/A

 Independent Learning Hours: 73

 Prerequisites / Co-requisites

-The module content will focus on a selected set of critical areas in Management.
-As an indication of the kind of issues that will be covered, please find below an indicative set of topics.
+The module content will focus on a selected set of critical areas in Operational Analytics.
+As a guide to the kind of issues that will be covered, please find below an indicative set of topics.

 - Decision Analysis (e.g. Utility theory)